DeadWaveWave/waveforge/README.md

 ## 🚩 Project Status

-WaveForge is in active design and development.
-The core design for its MCP-based task management and collaboration framework is complete, and implementation is underway.
-We welcome you to explore our roadmap and join the discussion!
+WaveForge MCP task management system is now largely complete!
+Core project management and task management features have been fully implemented and tested.
+You can start using the complete task management workflow right now.
+We're continuously optimizing performance and user experience - welcome to try it out and provide feedback!

 ## 💡 Core Philosophy